MarolaSA/data-analyst-marola/University_Canada_West/DPQUCW.md

 ### ***Deliverables***
-- Dataset stored in the Trust Zone with quality control implemented by ensuaring 0.95 in the "inquirychannel" field.
+- Dataset stored in the Trust Zone with quality control implemented by ensuaring 0.95 in the "aplications" field.